 Measuring success allows you to optimize your time, money, and allocation of resources efficiently.
 In doing so, you are better positioned to achieve every nonprofit's ultimate goal: Maximizing social impact.
 Also, being able to track your progress keeps you focused on achieving your organization's own long-term objectives, whatever they may be.
 Find out more.

 🗝️ What are some important KPIs for nonprofits?

 The number of new members attained, the amount of funds generated, and the amount of money spent, are among the most important KPIs to keep track of from one year to the next.
 Some additional KPIs, which are just as important, include: Number of volunteer hours logged, member churn rate, and customer satisfaction scores.
-The exact KPIs you use depend largely on the set up of your organization.
+The exact KPIs you use depends largely on the setup of your organization.
 Find out more.

 🔥 What are some ways to improve the performance of your nonprofit?

 Avoid member churn by welcoming new members and being attentive to the needs of existing members.
 Implement a well-designed knowledge transfer system to prevent staff turnover and help your staff become proficient at their jobs.
 You can also measure your time and use the resulting data to deduce ROI measurements - this is a great way to facilitate strategic decision making.
 Find out more.